ElifSurucu/Understanding-Mobile-Usage-Trends/README.md

 3. Does the type of app usage vary from gender, age, and location?
 4. Is there a significant difference in social media usage during different times of day?
 5. Are productivity applications used significantly more during working hours compared to other times of day?

+## Summary of Modeling

+In the modeling phase, we experimented with Random Forest and XGBoost classifiers to predict users' primary app usage type.
+Both models provided valuable insights:

+- Random Forest achieved 95% accuracy, offering interpretable feature importance, effectively identifying key factors in app usage.

+- XGBoost achieved a similar accuracy of 95% but was ultimately chosen as the final model due to its robust handling of complex data patterns, making it an optimal choice for refining ad strategies.

+Key Metrics: XGBoost demonstrated high precision, recall, and F1-scores across all classes, supported by a strong ROC curve, indicating balanced and accurate classification.

+Conclusion: With its 95% accuracy, XGBoost is a reliable tool for user classification.
+The model equips the marketing agency with insights for targeted marketing, user segmentation, and engagement strategies, enabling optimal ad placement and a deeper understanding of audience behaviors.

+## Business-Oriented Summary: Leveraging Model Predictions for Marketing Strategy

+This machine learning model offers a strategic approach for a marketing agency to tailor its advertising by predicting users' primary app usage type.
+By understanding user behaviors, the agency can make data-driven adjustments that enhance engagement and maximize ad effectiveness.

+1. Targeted Content Recommendations:

+- Social Media Users: Prioritize social-focused campaigns, leveraging interactive content, influencer partnerships, and trending topics.
+Ads during peak evening hours can boost engagement.
+- Gaming Users: Focus on game-related ads, in-app purchases, and gamified content, especially during late-night hours when gaming activity peaks.
+- Productivity Users: Serve ads for productivity tools, work-from-home products, or educational content during business hours to align with users’ needs.

+2. Optimized Ad Timing:

+- Leverage model insights to adjust ad placements based on user behavior.
+Morning ads can target productivity-focused users, while evening and late-night ads are more effective for social media and gaming audiences.

+3. Channel-Specific Strategies:

+- Refined ad placements across channels allow social media ads on platforms like Instagram and Facebook, while gaming ads may be directed to in-app notifications in popular gaming apps.

+Aligning ad strategies with users’ preferences and peak usage times enhances user experience, engagement, and ad ROI, building stronger brand loyalty through relevant, timely content.